Polight/brick/readme.md

 State is fed the following way:
 1. declared in the `init()` with the default values
 2. attributes of the element in the HTML will overwrite the defaults
-3. changing values in the object or on the component attributes will update the values and re-render the component.
+3. changing values in the object or on the component attributes will update the state values (without re-rendering)
+4. call `this.render(state)` to update the state **and** update the interface.

 #### init()